krasimir/actml/README.md

 );
 ```

 If there are multiple asynchronous functions they are executed one after each other.
 If you need to run something in parallel keep reading.
-There's a [built-in helper](#build-in-helpers) for that.
+There's a _word_ in the [built-in dictionary](#dictionary) for that.

 ### Passing data around